 The original 330 acres of the property became permanently protected in 1996 by a conservation easement held by the Society for the Protection of New Hampshire Forests.
 In 2009, Dartmouth College provided as a gift to the City an additional 108 acres of land that extended the property in a westerly direction towards Rte.
 10.

 The most prominent feature on this property is the Boston Lot Reservoir (elevation 638 feet).
 The lake feature is ringed by ridges, forming a bowl that surrounds it, enhancing the “back country” experience that this property offers.

-The Bedrock is primarily Lebanon Granite, a medium- to coarse-grained pink rock.
-Near the western boundary, the Lebanon Granite is a border gneiss.
+Several small streams flow into the reservoir, and one stream flows from the dam spillway to the Connecticut River.
+The bedrock is primarily lebanon granite, a medium- to coarse-grained pink rock.
+Near the western boundary, the Lebanon granite is a border gneiss.
 The soils are shallow, so outcrops of bedrock are common and easily observed along the shore of the reservoir.

 Glacial boulders are common, especially on the slopes east of the reservoir where large boulders are found.
 Steep ledges are prominent on the southeast slope of Burnt Mountain, offering an excellent viewing point.